BJP's influence on Bengal masses rising, party has to address organisational issues in some areas

 The TMC, however, mocked the surveys and said all their efforts will go in vain as the BJP lacks a mass leader like Mamata Banerjee in West Bengal.

-"All these surveys will fall flat on their faces as Mamata Banerjee is still the most popular mass leader in the state and the BJP doesn''t have anyone to match her mass appeal," TMC secretary-general Partha Chatterjee said.
+"All these surveys will fall flat on their faces as Mamata Banerjee is still the most popular mass leader in the state and the BJP doesn't have anyone to match her mass appeal," TMC secretary-general Partha Chatterjee said.

 with PTI inputs